streetturtle/streetturtle.github.io/_posts/2015-01-20-faceted-search-alf-5-0-a.markdown

 ...
 {% endhighlight javascript %}

-To check the config parameters refer to the documentation: [FacetFilfters config parameters].
+To check the config parameters refer to the documentation: [FacetFilters config parameters].

 In my case the document type name is several words split by space.
 To make solr search for the whole phrase and create whole prhase facet you need to add this part `.__.u` to the facet Qname.
 And also make sure that tokenised in the content model is set to `false` or `both`, so that the string is not tokenised before being indexed: